 The honest summary

 For ten years the answer to "let's give the BA a real app" was "file a ticket and wait."
-That was fine when shipping a portal cost two months of developer time and the policy didn't change for two years.
+That was fine when shipping a portal meant a lengthy developer project and the policy didn't change for two years.
 Neither of those is true anymore.

-Citra Smart Apps move the work where it actually belongs: the BA, who knows the business process, describes the outcome they want; the platform ships the UI, the workflow, and the dashboard, all wired to enterprise data, all governed, all on your infrastructure.
-Months of manual triage become a daily review.
+Citra Decision Apps move the work where it actually belongs: the BA, who knows the business process, describes the outcome they want; the platform ships the UI, the agent, and the dashboard, all wired to enterprise data, all governed, all on your infrastructure.
+Weeks of manual triage become a daily review.
 The KPIs that used to live in a stale slide deck now live in a dashboard the BA owns.

-That's the gap a Smart App closes — and it's the gap that decides whether a regulated team actually deploys an AI app, or just keeps reading slide decks about one.
+That's the gap a Decision App closes — and it's the gap that decides whether a regulated team actually deploys an AI app, or just keeps reading slide decks about one.

 Frequently Asked Questions

-A published line-of-business app that bundles UI, workflow, and KPI dashboard, authored by
+A published line-of-business app that bundles UI, agent, and KPI dashboard, authored by

 your BA in natural language.
 Served at apps.citra.ai/{slug}, wired to your